 World Bowser (2012) - My first overworld done just for the hobby and not for an actual hack.
 My idea for this one was to build up to this wild reveal that, woah, we've gone through all six submaps without seeing a Bowser world.... only to learn that he owns the entire main map.
 That giant hellscape would definitely be a gag to close off a pretty unique Mario adventure.

-Overworld Contest (2012) - I won 3rd Place in this contest.
-Definitely one of my personal favorites, especially as far as the rainbow and water/tech worlds are concerned.
+Overworld Contest (2012) - Definitely one of my personal favorites, especially as far as the rainbow and water/tech worlds are concerned.
 The level names in the graveyard world are all named after the Koopalings, telling the story of a mad king trying to resurrect his children.

-Luigi's Quest on the Mysterious Island (2013) - Another personal favorite of mine.
-This is actually a full re-imagining of this bullshit that I made back in 2006 for a hack that never took off.
+Luigi's Quest on the Mysterious Island - REDUX (2013) - Another personal favorite of mine.
+This is a remake of my very first overworld.
 This level of evolution is a testament to my dedication to my craft.

 Tropical Vibrancy (2013) - This one was pretty fun to make, what with the delicious candy world and the edgy final world.
 The floating continent is my favorite, though.
 Also, fun fact: some of these submaps were happily given to my friend GoldenYoshi to use in his "Hack" series, specifically in Hack 2, Hack 3, Hack 4, and Hack 5.
 I'm so glad they were put to good use.